tfKamran/translation-copier/README.md

 A tool to copy string translations in an Android project from a CSV

+## How to install?

+You need to have Node.js installed on your system before you can use this package.
+Get it here: [Node.js](https://nodejs.org/)

+Once you have Node.js and NPM setup, you can run:

+    sudo npm install -g translation-copier

+Or the following in your admin command prompt on Windows:

+    npm install -g translation-copier

 ## How to use?

 Make a CSV of strings in the following format: